-Consumers lost a total of $1.9 billion collectively to fraudulent practices in 2019, according to the Federal Trade Commission.
-Debt consolidation, medical bill payment and other services can offer attractive personal loan options and lure in unsuspecting consumers who then learn that the lender was nothing more than a fraud.
+Consumers lost nearly $3.3 billion collectively to fraudulent practices in 2020, according to the Federal Trade Commission.
+Debt consolidation, medical bill payment and other services can offer attractive personal loan options and lure unsuspecting consumers who then learn that the lender was nothing more than a fraud.

 How can you determine whether a loan company is legitimate?
 Here are common signs of a potential loan scam.

 What are personal loan scams?

 Loan scams are fraudulent businesses that prey on consumers who are looking for quick solutions to their financial problems, says Daniel Hill, a CFP and president of Hill Wealth Strategies.
 They’re typically found online, with no storefront or physical address.

 “They’re often illegitimate business fronts that profess to lend money but in actuality, take money from people,” explains Hill.
 “These sites can be popular and they seek out the consumer with promises of ‘free’ money.”

 While this isn’t a comprehensive list, some of the most common ways to spot a personal loan scam include:

 - The lender isn’t interested in your payment history.

 - The lender isn’t registered in your state.

 - The lender demands a prepaid credit card.